cetic/fadi/doc/USERMANAGEMENT.md

 * `uid=david,ou=admins,dc=ldap,dc=cetic,dc=be`
 * `uid=david,ou=developers,dc=ldap,dc=cetic,dc=be`

-which means if david isn't in the developers group or the admins group, he will not be able to sign on.
+which means if david isn't in the developers group or the admins group, he will not be able to sign in.

 ### Superset

 Superset uses **Flask-AppBuilder** Security for the LDAP authentication, in order to activate we need to pass the configuration inside python config `configFile.py`.

-For more information about how to configure your superset with ldap: the official documentation for the [flask-appbuilder authentication-ldap](https://flask-appbuilder.readthedocs.io/en/latest/security.html#authentication-ldap).
+For more information on how to configure Superset with LDAP: the official documentation for the [flask-appbuilder authentication-ldap](https://flask-appbuilder.readthedocs.io/en/latest/security.html#authentication-ldap).

 For more information about the different options you can use to configure your Superset LDAP authentication: the official documentation for the [Base Configuration](https://flask-appbuilder.readthedocs.io/en/latest/config.html).

 ### PostgreSQL

 LDAP authentication method in PostgreSQL uses LDAP as the password verification method.
 LDAP is used only to validate the username/password pairs.
-Therefore there's a CronJob that executes the tool [pg-ldap-sync](https://github.com/larskanis/pg-ldap-sync) to synchronise the users between the ldap server and the database.
+Therefore there's a Cron job that executes the tool [pg-ldap-sync](https://github.com/larskanis/pg-ldap-sync) to synchronise the users between the LDAP server and the database.

-Client authentication is controlled by a configuration file called pg_hba.conf, you can pass your authentication config through the variable **pghba** in the **values.yaml** file.
+Client authentication is controlled by a configuration file called `pg_hba.conf`, you can pass your authentication config through the variable `pghba` in the `values.yaml` file.

-the most common formats of authentication configuration are :
+The most common formats of authentication configuration are :

 ```